Refuge001/Random-Number-Generator/README.md

 #### To check it all out, click the link above, and if you'd like to contribute, send me your ideas at uwill08@gmail.com.

-### Special thanks to everone in the study group and to Tony specifically for helping me with out with the loop!
+### Special thanks to everone in the work group and to Tony specifically for helping me out with the loop!